jesuslpm/PersistentHashing/README.md

 # PersistentHashing
-Persistent Hash Tables based on Memory Mapped Files
+Persistent Hash Tables backed by Memory Mapped Files

 This library will contain a collection of classes that will implement persistent hash tables.